Skip to main content

 How Do Lifestyle Interventions Modulate Neuroinflammation?

-If is the upstream disruptor, then lifestyle interventions are the most powerful tools to resolve it.
+If chronic inflammation is the upstream disruptor, then lifestyle interventions are the most powerful tools to resolve it.
 Their benefits extend far beyond simple caloric balance or muscle stimulation; they function at the molecular level to recalibrate the body’s inflammatory state, thereby creating a more permissive environment for the HPG axis to function and for hormonal therapies to succeed.

 The table below outlines the specific mechanisms through which primary lifestyle domains counteract the inflammatory cascade that suppresses hormonal function.